If you’re looking to start up your eCommerce store, chances are, you’ve stumbled across BigCommerce and WooCommerce.

 Speaking of eCommerce specifically, there are hundreds of B2C and B2B eCommerce tools you can use.
 From CRM integrations to referral marketing, bookings, and inventory management – there is a plugin for almost every purpose.

 The reason behind this massive library of plugins and extensions is primarily due to the open-source nature of WordPress and WooCommerce.
-Thousands of ambitious WordPress and WooCommerce developers release new and powerful plugins into the market, adhering to the latest industry practices.
+Thousands of ambitious WordPress and WooCommerce developers release new and powerful plugins like Woo Auction Software into the market, adhering to the latest industry practices.

 Scalability: WooCommerce vs. BigCommerce